statebacked/docs/docs/pricing.md

 State Backed plans apply to an organization and cover all activity for machines, machine versions, and machine instances within that organization.
-You can access your billing information by running `smply billing`.
+You can access your billing information on the [web dashboard](https://www.statebacked.dev) or by running `smply billing`.

 ## Pricing dimensions